-2.3 An Aggregate PS Model
+2.3 An Aggregate PS Model: Fatigue and Novelty

 Even if the structure imposed by a particular class of costly learning models is compelling in a setting, datasets used for analysis do not typically focus on an individual DM.
 Typically datasets aggregate behavior over DMs with potentially heterogeneous (accurate) prior beliefs and costs for information outcomes.
 Even when a dataset does feature observations from an individual, that individual might have varying private pieces of information (that change their prior belief) and a varying information cost function due to either something akin to fatigue or variation in the choice environment that is not observable to the researcher, e.g. variation in the number of store clerks on the floor when the individual makes the decision.
-This subsection characterizes an aggregate version of the PS model in Section 2.2, and shows that aggregating choice data from heterogeneous PS DMs can result in behavior that cannot be rationalized with a PS model.
+This subsection characterizes an aggregate version of the PS model in Section 2.2, and shows that aggregating choice data from heterogeneous PS DMs (either different individuals or varying versions of the same individual) can result in behavior that cannot be rationalized with a PS model.
 This is in contrast with aggregation of the flexible costly learning model in Section 2.1, which, it is easy to show, does not change the characterization of what behavior can be rationalized.